Programme of Events

 PhD only, booking essential.

-Led by Stephen Knott, Director, Craft Study Centre.
+Led by Dr Stephen Knott, Director of the Crafts Study Centre.

 Join us at the Crafts Study Centre to talk craft, what is it, and why does it make for such a compelling subject for research?